Do Spiders Bite? Identification & Treatment

 The most obvious signs of a spider bite include (but are not limited to) itching, swelling, or a raised, red bump at the bite area.
 The signs are often, if not severe, very similar to those of other insect bites or skin irritations.
 If you have noticed an abundance of these pests in your living environment, you might be quick to assume the cause of any skin irritation is caused by a spider.

 Keep your home pest free with simple, effective solutions.
 Subscribe and save!

-Spider Bite Symptoms
+Spider Bite Symptoms to Watch For

-- Muscle pain
+- Muscle pain or cramping